Grid energy storage: Lithium-ion batteries

+The installed capacity of lithium-ion grid battery storage in the US has grown steadily since the 2010s.

 Lithium-ion batteries are the most commonly used batteries for grid applications, as of 2024, following the application of batteries in electric vehicles (EVs).
 In comparison with EVs, grid batteries require less energy density, meaning that more emphasis can be put on costs, the ability to charge and discharge often and lifespan.
 This has led to a shift towards lithium iron phosphate batteries (LFP batteries), which are cheaper and last longer than traditional lithium-ion batteries.

 Costs of batteries are declining rapidly; from 2010 to 2023 costs fell by 90%.
 As of 2024, utility-scale systems account for two thirds of added capacity, and home applications (behind-the-meter) for one third.
 Lithium-ion batteries are highly suited to short-duration storage (<8h) due to cost and degradation associated with high states of charge.

 Electric vehicles

 Batteries from old electric cars, such as this Nissan Leaf, can be reused but as of 2024 it is not known whether grid storage or behind the meter storage will be the best application.

 The electric vehicle fleet has a large overall battery capacity, which can potentially be used for grid energy storage.
 This could be in the form of vehicle-to-grid (V2G), where cars store energy when they are not in use, or by repurposing batteries from cars at the end of the vehicle's life.
 Car batteries typically range between 33 and 100 kWh; for comparison, a typical upper-middle-class household in Spain might use some 18 kWh in a day.
 By 2030, batteries in electric vehicles may be able to meet all short-term storage demand globally.

 As of 2024, there have been more than 100 V2G pilot projects globally.
 The effect of V2G charging on battery life can be positive or negative.
 Increased cycling of batteries can lead to faster degradation, but due to better management of the state of charge and gentler charging and discharging, V2G might instead increase the lifetime of batteries.
 Second-hand batteries may be useable for stationary grid storage for roughly 6 years, when their capacity drops from roughly 80% to 60% of the initial capacity.
 LFP batteries are particularly suitable for reusing, as they degrade less than other lithium-ion batteries and recycling is less attractive as their materials are not as valuable.